JokerQyou/maupassant-hugo/README.md

 By default DuckDuckGo is used when searching from sidebar.
 You can switch to Google by setting `search_provider = "google"` in `[params]` in your site config.

-## MathJax and strict Content Security Policy
+## Content Security Policy

-This theme uses MathJax to render mathematical expressions.
-Since the rendering happens in the browser, an external Javascript file has to be loaded.
+If strict content security policy was configured on your server, please mind that:

-We're currently using the official MathJax CDN provided by Cloudflare.
-The domain is `cdnjs.cloudflare.com`.
-If a strict CSP was configured on your server, consider adding this domain to `script-src` so MathJax can run without issue.
+- This theme uses MathJax to render mathematical expressions.
+We’re currently using the official MathJax CDN provided by CLoudflare.
+You should add `cdnjs.cloudflare.com` to `script-src`.
+Also to allow MathJax to apply inline styles, `unsafe-inline` should be added to `style-src`.

-`unsafe-inline` should also be included in the `style-src` CSP so that MathJax could apply CSS styles correctly.
+- If you’ve enabled utteranc.es comment service, please add `utteranc.es` to `default-src`.

 If you don't know what CSP is, or have never configured one, it's most likely these extra configurations are unnecessary.